ryankarlos/AWS-VPC/aws_vpc/README.md

 the DB instance and install the web server.
 You connect your web server to your DB instance in the VPC using the DB instance endpoint endpoint.

-This example is based on the [tutorials](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateVPC.html#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets) in AWS docs
+This example is based on the [tutorials](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateVPC.html#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets) in AWS docs, but uses a more programmatic approach for illustration.

 We will need the following requirements:
 1) Web server hosted in EC2 instance